thePostFuturist/mcp-unity/README.md

 - `unity://tests/{testMode}`: Retrieves information about tests in the Unity Test Runner
   > **Example prompt:** "List all available tests in my Unity project"

+- `unity://screenshot`: Retrieves the first screenshot image from `Assets/Screenshots`
+  > **Example prompt:** "Get the latest screenshot from my project"

 ## Requirements
 - Unity 2022.3 or later - to [install the server](#install-server)
 - Node.js 18 or later - to [start the server](#start-server)